oceanprotocol-archive/dev-ocean/README.md

 The main objective of the Ocean Engineering practice is:

-* Simplify what we do, we should avoid reinventing the wheel.
+* Simplify what we do in order to avoid reinventing the wheel.
-* Promote the quality and security.
+* Promote quality and security.
-* Communicate better what we do and why we are doing it.
-Our community needs information.
+* Better communication about what we do and why we are doing it.
+Our community needs information!
-* Be more effective, make a better use of our time.
+* Be more effective in order to make a better use of our time.
 * Use some common good principles & patterns.
-Some of those can be useful.
+These can be useful!

 The engineering practice is based in a list of key [principles](doc/principles.md) based in the **CAMS** acronym (Culture, Automation, Measurement and Sharing).

 ## Key Concepts

-- **Simplicity** - All what we define should be thin and simple.
+- **Simplicity** - Everything we define should be thin and simple.
 - **Open Source** - We are building FLOSS, so Open Source and Open Standards.
 - **Openness** - Community first, open discussions, open documentation, open requirements.
-- **Quality** - New practices should be oriented to promote a high quality product.
+- **Quality** - New best practices should be oriented to promote a high quality product.
-- **Security** - Same than previous point.
-Security is a first class citizen.
+- **Security** - Security MUST be a first class citizen.
-- **Automation** - We should automate as much as we can, it will make our life’s easier.
+- **Automation** - We should automate as much as we can...it will make our lives easier.
 - **Team** - All of us are part of the team.
-All the good practices will be defined by all us.
+All the best practices will be defined by all us.

 ## Areas